Sculpted Shades of White

 to dislodge the sticky snow.

-And the laden branches bend,
+And the laden branches bend;

 bowing impossibly low.

-Cold cast its enchanting spell
+Cold casts its enchanting spell

-in the throes of arctic chill.
+in the throes of Arctic chill.

-And silence imbues magic;
+And silence imbues magic

-with Winter's artistic skill.
+to Winter's artistic skill.

 Copyright © Emile Pinet | Year Posted 2015